City-of-Turku/.github/PULL_REQUEST_TEMPLATE.md

-# Subject 1 - The subject of the Pull Request (PR)
+# Subject - The subject of the Pull Request (PR)

-## Subject 2 - Description of what is made in the PR
+## Description

-### What it contains(e.g. what tickets from project management are covered)
+Description of what is made, what it contains and what ticket from project management is covered.

 -----------------------------------------------------------------------------------------------
 ### Breakdown: